ecelestin/ecelestin-Moncash-sdk-nodejs/README.md

 # MonCash REST SDK

-This is the PHP SDK that allows php's developers to interract with the MonCash payment facility on their website.
+This is the NodeJs SDK that allows nodejs developers to interract with the MonCash payment facility on their website.

 ## Installation